dinukaj91/rocket-chat-aws-ecs/README.md

 # Rocket Chat Application Running on Amazon ECS

-This terraform code can be used to bring up a fault tolerant rocket chat application.
+This terraform code can be used to bring up a rocket chat application and all the components required for it to function.

 ## Technology Used